JuliaHubOSS/llvm-cbe/README.md

 Installation instructions
 =========================

-This version of the LLVM C backend works with LLVM 10.0, and has preliminary support for LLVM 11.0.
+This version of the LLVM C backend works with LLVM 10.0 and 16.0, other version of LLVM may work but are untested.

 Step 1: Installing LLVM
 =======================